careBT/carebt_core/docs/tutorial/longrun_actions.rst

 In the ``on_init`` function the node status is set to ``SUSPENDED`` and a Python timer is implemented to 'simulate' an asynchronous action.
-This timer is set to *?calctime* and the ``done_callback`` is registerd which is called as soon as the timer has expired.
+This timer is set to *?calctime* and the ``done_callback`` is registered which is called as soon as the timer has expired.

 .. literalinclude:: ../../carebt/examples/longrun_actions.py
     :language: python